Tags API

 The value is in UTC/GMT timezone.

-otype: Type of the subject
+otype: Type of the object.

 URL